Article I – Blitz League Officers

 1. FAIR PLAY

 Any coach using any means by which to cheat, dupe or otherwise circumvent the Rules & Regulations of the League or the Blood Bowl 2 game will undergo investigation that may result in suspension or release from the League.
 All coaches are expected to uphold a general air and atmosphere or good sportsmanship at all times.
+Attempts to throw games, or otherwise play in such a manner as could be construed as not offering a fair or balanced game are also considered counter to fair play.

 Coaches are not allowed to concede matches without the express consent of the Commissioner.
 Conceding matches is not in the spirit of the MML Blitz nor of good sportsmanship.
 Events transpire outside of and during game that may require a team to concede a match.
 If this is the case, all effort must be taken to notify the League office of the matter so that it can be recorded appropriately.
 Without notification, the League will consider any concede in poor taste.